Skip navigation

 Physical and occupational therapists can make sure your home is set up so that it will be easy and safe to move around and take care of yourself.
 They may also help with exercises when you first get home.

-You will need a referral from your doctor to have these providers visit your home.
+You will need a referral from your health care provider to have these providers visit your home.
 Your health insurance will often pay for these visits if you have a referral.
 But you should still make sure it is covered.

 Other types of assistance are available for tasks or issues that do not require the medical knowledge of nurses and therapists.
 Names of some of these professionals include: